rust-lang/async-book/src/08_example/01_running_async_code.md

 [simulation of a slow request](https://doc.rust-lang.org/book/ch20-02-multithreaded.html#simulating-a-slow-request-in-the-current-server-implementation) from the Book, but with one important difference: we're using the non-blocking function `async_std::task::sleep` instead of the blocking function `std::thread::sleep`.
-It's important to remember that even if a piece of code is run within an `async fn` and `await`ed, it may still block.
+It's important to remember that even if a piece of code is run within an `async fn` and `.await`ed, it may still block.
 To test whether our server handles connections concurrently, we'll need to ensure that `handle_connection` is non-blocking.

 If you run the server, you'll see that a request to `127.0.0.1:7878/sleep` will block any other incoming requests for 5 seconds!
-This is because there are no other concurrent tasks that can make progress while we are `await`ing the result of `handle_connection`.
+This is because there are no other concurrent tasks that can make progress while we are `.await`ing the result of `handle_connection`.
 In the next section, we'll see how to use async code to handle connections concurrently.